Abacá: Textiles

 Abacá fibers were traditionally woven into sturdy textiles and clothing in the Philippines since pre-colonial times.
 Along with cotton, they were the main source of textile fibers used for clothing in the pre-colonial Philippines.
 Abacá cloth was often compared to calico in terms of texture and was a major trade commodity in the pre-colonial maritime trade and the Spanish colonial era.
 There are multiple traditional types and names of abaca cloth among the different ethnic groups of the Philippines.
 Undyed plain abacá cloth, woven from fine fibers of abaca, is generally known as sinamáy in most of the islands.
 Abacá cloth with a more delicate texture is called tinampipi.
 While especially fine lace-like abacá cloth is called nipis or lupis.
 Fine abacá fibers may also be woven with piña, silk, or fine cotton to create a fabric called jusi.

 Traditional abacá textiles were often dyed in various colors from various natural dyes.
 These include blue from indigo (tarum, dagum, tayum, etc.); black from ebony (knalum or batulinao) leaves; red from noni roots and sapang; yellow from turmeric (kalawag, kuning, etc.); and so on.
 They were often woven into specific patterns, and further ornamented with embroidery, beadwork, and other decorations.
 Most clothing made from abacá took the form of the baro (also barú or bayú, literally "shirt" or "clothing"), a simple collar-less shirt or jacket with close-fitting long sleeves worn by both men and women in most ethnic groups in the pre-colonial Philippines.
 These were paired with wraparound sarong-like skirts (for both men and women), close-fitting pants, or loincloths (bahag).

 During the Spanish colonial era, abacá cloth became known as medriñaque in Spanish (apparently derived from a native Cebuano name).
 They were exported to other Spanish colonies since the 16th century.
 A waistcoat of a native Quechua man in Peru was recorded as being made of medriñaque as early as 1584.
 Abacá cloth also appear in English records, spelled variously as medrinacks, medrianacks, medrianackes, and medrinacles, among other names.
 They were used as canvas for sails and for stiffening clothing like skirts, collars, and doublets.

 Philippine indigenous tribes still weave abacá-based textiles like t'nalak, made by the Tiboli tribe of South Cotabato, and dagmay, made by the Bagobo people.
 Abacá cloth is found in museum collections around the world, like the Boston Museum of Fine Arts and the Textile Museum of Canada.

-The inner fibers are also used in the making of hats, including the "Manila hats", hammocks, matting, cordage, ropes, coarse twines, and types of canvas.
+The inner fibers are also used in the making of hats, including the "Manila hats", slippers, hammocks, matting, cordage, ropes, coarse twines, and types of canvas.